-Dedicated persistence modules for SQLite and PostgresSQL have been introduced, and support for SQLAlchemy and Django and other databases has been removed (the plan being to support these in separate package distributions).
+Dedicated persistence modules for SQLite and PostgresSQL have been introduced.
+Support for SQLAlchemy and Django, and other databases, has been removed.
+The plan is to support these in separate package distributions.
 The default "plain old Python object" infrastructure continues to exist, and now offers event storage and retrieval performance of around 20x the speed of using PostgreSQL and around 4x the speed of using SQLite in memory.

-The storage format is more efficient, because originator IDs and originator versions are removed from the stored state before serialisation, then reinstated on serialisation.
+The event storage format is more efficient, because originator IDs and originator versions are removed from the stored event state before serialisation, and then reinstated on serialisation.

-Database sequences are used generate event notifications rather than the use of "INSERT SELECT" SQL statement avoids table conflicts that sometimes caused conflicts and exceptions when storing events that could only be resolved with retries.
-Although this leads to notification ID sequences that may have gaps, the use of sequences means there is no risk of event notifications being inserted in the gaps after later event notifications have been processed, which was the motivation for using gapless sequences in previous versions.
+Rather than the using "INSERT SELECT MAX" SQL statements, database sequences are used to generate event notifications.
+This avoids table conflicts that sometimes caused exceptions and required retries when storing events.
+Although this leads to notification ID sequences that may have gaps, the use of sequences means there is still no risk of event notifications being inserted in the gaps after later event notifications have been processed, which was the motivation for using gapless sequences in previous versions.
 The notification log and log reader classes have been adjusted to support the possible existence of gaps in the notification log sequence.